ianstormtaylor/slate/docs/reference/serializers/html.md

 The `serialize` function should return a React element representing the serialized HTML, or nothing if the rule in question doesn't know how to serialize the object, in which case the next rule in the stack will be attempted.

 The function will be called with either a `Node`, a `Mark`, or a special `String` immutable object, with a `kind: 'string'` property and a `text` property containing the text string.
-In the case of the `String` property, the